Kubernetes Course Labs

 curl http://localhost:30010

-If your cluster isn't running locally, use the node's IP address for NodePort access or the EXTERNAL-IP address field for the LoadBalancer
+If you're not running Kubernetes on your local machine then you'll need to use a different address - use the node's IP address for NodePort access or the EXTERNAL-IP address field for the LoadBalancer

 Lab